-The DGND3700v2 wireless modem router is always in dual-band concurrent mode, unless you turn off one radio.
-Be aware that if you enable the wireless repeater in either radio band, the wireless base station or wireless repeater cannot be enabled in the other radio band.
+The DGND4000 wireless modem router is always in dual-band concurrent mode, unless you turn off one radio.
+If you enable the wireless repeater in either radio band, the wireless base station, or wireless repeater cannot be enabled in the other radio band.
 However, if you enable the wireless base station in either radio band and use the other radio band as a wireless wireless modem router or wireless base station, dual-band concurrent mode is not affected.